Safety Guidelines

 It is reasonable to anticipate all programs providing care for clients have effective procedures in place to prevent death or injury in these categories.
 Schools and programs that fail to meet those standards should be avoided.

-Our guidelines for safety for all programs accommodating clients and students with emotional and behavioral issues, are as follows:
+Our bulleted guidelines for safety for all programs accommodating clients and students with emotional and behavioral issues, are as follows, in addition to matters pertaining to safety incorporated within other guidelines areas:

 ·Whether or not a program’s policies allow for restraint, all staff should be trained in effective means of intervening physically in behavior that would potentially cause injury to a client without risking injury (especially chest or neck injury) to the client acting out.
 With great respect for schools and programs that do not knowingly admit or retain students / clients they suspect might need restraint, the question needs to be answered by formal policy: What do you do if there is an episode of violent acting out that threatens the safety of staff and/or students?